+You don’t know what works until you test it.
+Tests need time and traffic (lots of it).
 Having one test up and running at all times doesn’t mean you should put up garbage tests.
 Absolutely not.
-You still need to do proper research, have a proper hypothesis and so on.
+You still need proper research, a good hypothesis, and so on.

-#12: Not being aware of validity threats
+12. Not being aware of validity threats

 This is the most common issue.
-It’s when something happens with the testing tools (or instruments) that causes flawed data in the test.
-It’s often due to wrong code implementation on the website, and will skew all of the results.
-You’ve got to really watch for this.
-When you set up a test, watch it like a hawk.
-Observe that every single goal and metric that you track is being recorded.
-If some metric is not sending data (e.g. add to cart click data), stop the test, find and fix the problem, and start over by resetting the data.
+It’s when the testing tools (or instruments) cause flawed data in the test.
+It’s often due to the wrong code implementation on the site, which will skew all the results

+You’ve really got to watch for this.
+When you set up a test, observe every single goal and metric that’s being recorded.
+If a metric isn’t sending data (e.g. “add to cart” click data), stop the test, find and fix the problem, and start over by resetting the data.

-For example, you send promotional traffic from your email list to a page that you’re running a test on.
+For example, you send promotional traffic from your email list to a page on which you’re running a test.
 People who subscribe to your list like you way more than your average visitor.
-So now you optimize the page (e.g. landing page, product page etc) to work with your loyal traffic, thinking they represent the total traffic.
-But that’s rarely the case!
+But now you optimize the page to work with your loyal traffic, thinking they represent the total traffic.
+That’s rarely the case!

 Broken code effect

-You create a treatment, and make it live!
-However, it doesn’t win or no difference.
+You create a treatment and push it live.
+However, it doesn’t win or results in no difference.
 What you don’t know is that your treatment displayed poorly on some browsers and/or devices.

-Today there are so many great tools available that make testing easy, but they don’t do the thinking for you.
-I understand Statistics was not your favorite subject in college, but time to brush up.
+There are so many great tools available that make testing easy, but they don’t do the thinking for you.
+Statistics may not have been your favorite subject in college, but it’s time to brush up.